 Step 1: the two central lectures

 If there is one place to start, and if we were to select one single lecture only about the Mystery of Golgotha, it would be 1906-12-02-GA097.
-And this is the first lecture for you to study and make your own mindmap.
-An example of a logical mindmap to structure.
+And this is the first lecture for you to study and make your own logical structured mindmap.

 The second lecture is 1907-04-01-GA096 is also a reference lecture for the MoG.
 Together these two lectures represent an excellent starting point.

 Now how to proceed?
-Quite practically my proposal is that you first read this page which briefly describes the intended process.
-Then, study the first lecture, slowly, 'parse' its contents, and draw your own high level synthetic chema (try to stick to one page) .. so you have your own mindmap picture of the various aspects covered.
+Quite practically the proposal is that you first read this page which briefly describes the intended process.
+Then, study the first lecture, slowly, 'parse' its contents, and draw your own high level synthetic chema (try to stick to one page) .. so you have your own schema drawing representing the structure of the various aspects covered.